nrfconnect/sdk-nrf/doc/nrf/ug_bootloader.rst

    Memory layout

-For detailed information about the memory layout, see the partition configuration in the :file:`<build folder>/partitions.yml` file or run ``ninja partition_manager_report``.
+For detailed information about the memory layout, see the partition configuration in the :file:`partitions.yml` file (located in the build folder directory) or run ``ninja partition_manager_report``.

 .. _immutable_bootloader: